tommyshado/electricity-app/README.md

 ## Instructions
 The widget should be able to:

-*  Allow top-up electricity
+Allow a user to top-up electricity:

 * R10 - 7 units
 * R30 - 21 units
-    * R50 - 35 units
+* R50 - 43 units

-* Use electricity with the given appliances.
+The widget support the appliance listed below also see the electricity consumption in units.

+Supported appliances:

-    * Tv - 3 units
+* TV - 3 units
-    * Kattle - 5 units
+* Kettle - 5 units
 * Fridge - 13 units
 * Stove - 10 units

-* Don't allow appliance usage if not enough electricity
+Don't allow appliance usage if there is not enough electricity available to use the appliance in question.

-* Summary of electricity available
+So a summary of electricity available - the topup and using of electricity should reflect accordingly at **Unis available**.
+Keep track of units bought and the total amount spent on electricity.

+If the advance has been used show a green tick.
+And advance can only be used once, until it has been paid back.
+Then is can be used again.
+Ensure the total amount spent calculation take the advance amounts into account correctly.

 ## Files

 * Make all the unit tests pass in `electricity.test.js`.
 Run test from `test/index.html`
-* HTML & CSS in the `index.html`
-* Failing unit tests that need to stop failing by implementing the electricity Factory Function in `electricity.js`.
+* Fix failing unit tests by implementing the `Electricity` Factory Function in `electricity.js`.
-* Factory Function skeleton is in the `electricity.js`
-* Implement DOM functionality in the `electricity.dom.js` file
+* Implement the DOM functionality in the `electricity.dom.js` file that is needed to make the widget in `index.html` functional.

 ## Add localStorage
 Once the widget is done store the electricity balance in localStorage.
 Be sure  that the data is shown correctly after a refresh.